About The Process

 - Substandard housing – with a leaky roof, poor heating or lacking proper plumbing

-- Have lived or worked in pinellas for at least one year.
+- Have lived or worked in Pinellas or Pasco for at least one year.

 - Have one year of steady, reliable income.

 - Meet other necessary income-related qualifications include a sufficient debt-to-income ratio, etc.

 - Have reasonably good credit.
 We don’t require perfect credit.
 We consider families who demonstrate the ability to make regular payments on their bills.

 You can find more affordable housing information by visiting www.floridahousingsearch.org.

 You must fit within our specific income ranges below and meet other income – related guidelines:

 |# IN HOUSEHOLD||MINIMUM YEARLY INCOME (GROSS)||MAXIMUM YEARLY INCOME (GROSS)|

 The income level required is based on the number of people who would be living in the home.
 This is between 30 percent and 75 percent of the Area Median Income (AMI) for Pinellas County (the numbers are based on guidelines adjusted each year and defined by the U.S. Department of Housing and Urban Development (HUD)).
 These figures include all forms of income: employment, public assistance, social security, disability, child support, etc. The ranges above reflect the 2021 HUD guidelines.